 - Free entry for either an individual or association of individuals to be entered onto Part 2 of the register.

 This charge is an administration fee only.
 Entry onto the self build register does not guarantee that a self build plot will be made available to you for purchase.
 The self build register is an indication of local demand.
-These fees were introduced on 31 October 2020 and must be paid within 28 days of entry onto the register.
+These fees were introduced on 31 October 2020.

 What self-build and custom-build housing is